re1101/RGB-HEX/README.md

 # RGB-HEX
- Small app to convert from RGB to HEX and backwards
+ Small RUST app to convert from RGB to HEX and backwards